exakat/exakat/docs/Rules.rst

 ############################

-In PHP 7.0, the foreach loop won't change the internal pointer of the array, but will work on a copy.
-So, applying array pointer's functions such as `'current() <http://www.php.net/current>`_ or `'next() <http://www.php.net/next>`_ to the source array won't have the same behavior than in PHP 5.
+A foreach loop won't change the internal pointer of the array, as it works on a copy of the source.
+Hence, applying array pointer's functions such as `'current() <http://www.php.net/current>`_ or `'next() <http://www.php.net/next>`_ to the source array won't have the same behavior in PHP 5 than PHP 7.

 This anly applies when a `'foreach() <http://php.net/manual/en/control-structures.foreach.php>`_ by reference is used.